What life difficulties do you treat?

 How long does it take to get an appointment?

-Our goal is to contact you within 24 hours of your initial phone call and to schedule your first appointment within 3-7 days.
+We aim to contact you within 24 hours of your first phone call and schedule your first appointment within 3-7 days.

 How long are the therapy sessions?

-The initial session is usually an hour and all subsequent sessions are between 45-60 minutes.
+The initial session is usually an hour; subsequent sessions are 45-60 minutes long.

 How often do patients come for therapy?

 Most patients attend therapy once a week.
 However, the frequency of therapy will vary depending on the nature of your difficulties and treatment goals.
-You and your therapist will decide what the best frequency of sessions is for you.
+You and your therapist will decide the best session frequency for you.